Segfavlt/villainDB/queries.md

 4. [2 Mark] Division query: Pick one query of this category and provide an interface for the user to choose this query (e.g. find all the customers who bought all the items).

-  * Shown on site page:
+  * Shown on site page: mission.php
   * Query Used in Project: "select name, id from boss b where not exists (select m.name, m.boss from mission m where not exists (select boss from mission m2 where b.id=m2.boss and m.name=m2.name))"
-  * Used in php file:
+  * Used in php file: resources/php/boss_mission_div.php
   * On line number:
   * Users restriction: villain